RENEE MONTAGNE, Host:

 CORLEY: At Bradley University in Peoria, Illinois, 20-year-old Skyy Calice lives with three of her sorority sisters in a house off campus.
 She says as a freshman, she relied heavily on her parents for money.

-Ms. SKYY CALICE (Student): So I was - any money that I made on my own, I would spend on what I wanted to.
+SKYY CALICE: So I was - any money that I made on my own, I would spend on what I wanted to.
 And then I would, you know, go back to them and say, oh, I need this for a book, or I need this, and they were OK with that.

 CORLEY: But Calice says when she decided to move off campus her junior year, her parents said she was on her own.